vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/load-balance.md

 !!! enterpriseonly

-    Only available for the Nebula Graph Enterprise Edition.
+    Only available for the NebulaGraph Enterprise Edition.

 !!! note